juwonmichael/THE-windseeker/README.md

 # Seeker
-this is a tourism web
+this is a tourism web  app